History of Guinea: Lansana Conté's rule (1984–2008)

 The PDG was due to elect a new leader on April 3, 1984.
 Under the constitution, that person would have been the only candidate for president.
 However, hours before that meeting, Colonels Lansana Conté and Diarra Traoré seized power in a bloodless coup.
 Conté assumed the role of president, with Traoré serving as prime minister until December.

 Conté immediately denounced the previous regime's record on human rights, released 250 political prisoners and encouraged approximately 200,000 more to return from exile.
 He also made explicit the turn away from socialism, but this did little to alleviate poverty and the country showed no immediate signs of moving towards democracy.

-In 1992, Conté announced a return to civilian rule, with a presidential poll in 1993 followed by elections to parliament in 1995 (in which his party – the Party of Unity and Progress – won 71 of 114 seats.)
+In 1992, Conté announced a return to civilian rule, with a presidential poll in 1993 followed by elections to parliament in 1995 (in which his party – the Unity and Progress Party – won 71 of 114 seats.)
 Despite his stated commitment to democracy, Conté's grip on power remained tight.
 In September 2001 the opposition leader Alpha Condé was imprisoned for endangering state security, though he was pardoned 8 months later.
 He subsequently spent a period of exile in France.

 In 2001 Conté organized and won a referendum to lengthen the presidential term and in 2003 begun his third term after elections were boycotted by the opposition.
 In January 2005, Conté survived a suspected assassination attempt while making a rare public appearance in the capital Conakry.
 His opponents claimed that he was a "tired dictator" whose departure was inevitable, whereas his supporters believed that he was winning a battle with dissidents.
 Guinea still faces very real problems and according to Foreign Policy is in danger of becoming a failed state.

 In 2000 Guinea became embroiled in the instability which had long blighted the rest of West Africa as rebels crossed the borders with Liberia and Sierra Leone and it seemed for a time that the country was headed for civil war.
 Conté blamed neighbouring leaders for coveting Guinea's natural resources, though these claims were strenuously denied.
 In 2003 Guinea agreed plans with her neighbours to tackle the insurgents.
 In 2007 there were big protests against the government, resulting in the appointment of a new prime minister.